genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/10_setting_genesis_rules.md

 Run `SetPrimary` and you should be able to see all processes running.

-### Dynamic rules (Conditional rules)
+## Dynamic rules (Conditional rules)

 Now we are going to use the [Evaluator](/server-modules/evaluator/introduction/) to set up dynamic rules.
-In this case, an email will be sent if a specified limit has been breached.
+This will automatically send an email if a specified limit has been breached.

 First, check that you have the Evaluator running.
 If it is not, check the procedure [above](/getting-started/go-to-the-next-level/setting-genesis-evaluator-rules/#configure-the-evaluator).